Chartreuse (liqueur)

 Chartreuse (/ʃɑrˈtruːz, -ˈtruːs/, /-ˈtrɜːz/, [ʃaʁtʁøz]) is a French herbal liqueur available in green and yellow versions that differ in taste and alcohol content.
-The liqueur has been made by the Carthusian monks since 1737 according to the instructions set out in a manuscript given to them by François Annibal d'Estrées in 1605.
+The liqueur has been made by Carthusian monks since 1737, reportedly according to instructions set out in a manuscript given to them by François Annibal d'Estrées in 1605.
 It was named after the monks' Grande Chartreuse monastery, located in the Chartreuse Mountains north of Grenoble.
 Today the liqueur is produced in their distillery in nearby Aiguenoire.
-It is composed of distilled alcohol aged with 130 herbs, plants and flowers.
+It is composed of distilled alcohol aged with 130 herbs, plants and flowers, and sweetened.

+The color chartreuse takes its name from the drink.

 History

 According to tradition, a marshal of artillery to French king Henry IV, François Hannibal d'Estrées, presented the Carthusian monks at Vauvert, near Paris, with an alchemical manuscript that contained a recipe for an "elixir of long life" in 1605.
 The recipe eventually reached the religious order's headquarters at the Grande Chartreuse monastery, north of Grenoble.
 The formula is said to include 130 herbs, plants and flowers and secret ingredients combined in a wine alcohol base.
 The recipe was further enhanced in 1737 by Brother Gérome Maubec.

 The beverage soon became popular, and in 1764 the monks adapted the elixir recipe to make what is now called the "Elixir Végétal de la Grande Chartreuse".

 In 1793, the monks were expelled from France along with all other religious orders and manufacture of the liqueur ceased.
 A copy of the manuscript was made and kept at the monastery.
 The original left with the monks.
 On the way there, the monk was arrested and sent to prison in Bordeaux.
 He was not searched and was able to secretly pass the manuscript to one of his friends: Dom Basile Nantas.
 This friend was convinced that the order would remain in Spain and never come back and that the manufacturing of the liqueur would cease.
 He sold the manuscript to a pharmacist in Grenoble, Monsieur Liotard.
 In 1810, Napoleon ordered that all "secret" recipes of medicine be sent to the Ministry of Interior for review.
 The manuscript was sent and returned as "Refused" as it was not a secret but well known.
-At the death of the pharmacist, his heirs returned the manuscript to the monks who had been back at the monastery since 1816.
+After the death of the pharmacist, his heirs returned the manuscript to the monks who had been back at the monastery since 1816.

-In 1840, they developed a milder version called Green Chartreuse and a sweeter version called Yellow Chartreuse.
+In 1840, they developed a milder version called green Chartreuse and a sweeter version called yellow Chartreuse.